 Healthcare and health insurance in Greece

 Greece has a fairly good national healthcare system, which you can enter after three months of residency.
-If you’re from the UK and can apply for an S1 form before the Brexit date, this will entitle you to state healthcare paid by the British government.
+If you’re from the UK and can apply for an S1 form, this will entitle you to state healthcare paid by the British government.

-To be eligible for state healthcare, you must be a taxpayer and belong to a national healthcare organisation.
-An example is IKA, which is the largest social security organisation in Greece and is for those in standard employment.
-You’ll make social security contributions, which will usually be around 10% of your declared income.
+To be eligible for state healthcare, you must be a taxpayer and belong to a national healthcare organization.
+An example is IKA, which is the largest social security organization in Greece and is for those in standard employment.
+You’ll make social security contributions, usually around 10% of your declared income.

-However, many expats opt for private international health insurance because the private healthcare sector is much better.
-You’ll find more private options available in urban areas, but there are still private hospitals in rural areas too.
+However, many expats opt for private or international health insurance because the private healthcare sector is much better.
+You’ll find more private options available in urban areas, but there are still private hospitals in rural areas, too.

-Medication and pharmacies are fairly standard across the country, although you may have to visit a hospital for more specialised medication.
+Medication and pharmacies are fairly standard across the country, although you may have to visit a hospital for more specialized medication.